 Lyme disease is the most common vector-borne disease in the US.
 It is also one of the most controversial diseases.
-While in many people it can be treated successfully with antibiotics, there is a number of those who continue to experience symptoms for months and years after the treatment.
+While in many people it can be treated successfully with antibiotics, there is a number of those who continue to experience symptoms for months and years after treatment.
 Read on to learn more about Borrelia, the bacterium that causes Lyme disease.
-You will discover what is known about Lyme so far, and natural substances that can help you combat this disease.
+We will review what’s known about Lyme so far, and complementary strategies that can help you combat Lyme disease.

-Borrelia is a group of bacteria, best known for causing Lyme disease [R].
+Borrelia is a group of bacteria, best known for causing Lyme disease .

 There are over 50 species of Borrelia.
 These bacteria cause diseases that are transmitted by ticks or lice, including: